everhartlab/sclerotinia-366/results/mlg-mcg.md

 ![plot of chunk mlg_table](./figures/mlg-mcg///mlg_table-2.png)

-Now we can take a look at the concordance of MLGs to MCGs
+Now we can take a look at the concordance of MLGs to MCGs.
+We can do this by creating a contigency table.
+Of course, since we have 87 and well over 100 MLGs, this means that the contingency table is going to be big, so to summarize it further, I'm creating two tables, one based on MLGs that will count the number of MCGs within each MLG and vice-versa.
+Of course we lose information like, if an MCG contains several MLGs, how can we tell what the abundance is?
+A handy measure is Evenness, which scales from 0 to 1, indicating how skewed the observations are.